 I also use an undershirt that not only helps to wick away sweat in hotter conditions, but also gives a layer of insulation when it’s cooler.
 The differences between undershirts are explained in this BikeRadar article.
 My arm coolers (see below) also give a small amount of insulation for my arms when it’s cool.

 Bikepacking races are typically run in the middle of the summer, so you should be ready for a lot of heat and sun.
 I mentioned in the section on jerseys above that it’s a good idea to use a lighter weight jersey in the summer to maximize the cooling effect of the moving air.
 People who are acclimatized to hot conditions are not as affected by heat as much as people who aren’t acclimatized (see this article at VeloNews).
-You should therefore take any opportunity you can to train in such weather before the race, or if the air temperature doesn’t cooperate you could overdress for a few training rides by wearing arm and leg warmers when it’s only 20°C.
+You should therefore take any opportunity you can to train in such weather before the race, or if the air temperature doesn’t cooperate you could overdress for a few training rides by wearing arm and leg warmers when it’s only 20°C, or ride on a home-trainer without any ventilation.

 Getting sunburnt is also a common problem.
 Even if you don’t normally have to worry about protecting your skin, this may change when you’re outside all day for multiple days in a row.
 You should bring some strong sunblock (SPF 30 or 50) in a small tube which you can refill when necessary from grocery stores along the way.
 Remember that it is the height of the sun in the sky and the amount of cloud cover that determines how quickly you will burn, the air temperature has no direct effect, so start applying sunblock mid-morning even if the temperature isn’t yet very high.
 Many riders also get severely damaged lips from the sun, so bring some lip balm that is specifically made to protect from the sun and make a habit of applying it regularly so that you don’t arrive at the finish with the same large sores on your lips that I and many other riders have had.
 You might also consider using lightweight arm covers like the Castelli Chill Sleeves (shown on the right).